google/closure-templates/documentation/reference/template-types.md

 ## How do you pass in a template?

 To pass a template as a parameter, directly use a template as a value.
-If a template is locally declared in the file, wrap the reference in a `template()` call.

 <section class="polyglot">